What is Dry Needling?

 Is Dry Needling covered by insurance?

 Dry Needling is not a covered benefit by insurance.
 Please call our office for pricing and appointment scheduling and to see if dry needling may benefit you!

 Dry Needling with Electrical Stimulation for IT-Band and Anterior Knee Pain

-Dry Needling with E-Stim targeting a specific lower back muscle group
+Dry Needling with E-Stim targeting a deep lower back muscle group